zalando/gin-oauth2/README.md

 - Adding automated tests, possibly with [dex](https://github.com/coreos/dex) to include Travis CI in the setup Add integration with other open-source token providers into
+- Adding other OAuth2 providers like google, github, .. would be a very nice contribution
 - the code base

+Please use github issues as starting point for contributions, new ideas or bugreports.

+## Contact

+* E-Mail: team-techmonkeys@zalando.de
+* IRC on freenode: #zalando-techmonkeys

 ## Contributors